dashpay/docs/wallets/electrum/faq.rst

 ----------------------

 The gap limit is the maximum number of consecutive unused addresses in your deterministic sequence of addresses.
-Electrum uses it in order to stop looking for addresses.
-In Electrum 2.0, it is set to 20 by default, so the client will get all addresses until 20 unused addresses are found.
+Dash Electrum uses it in order to stop looking for addresses.
+In Dash Electrum 2.0, it is set to 20 by default, so the client will get all addresses until 20 unused addresses are found.

 How can I pre-generate new addresses?
 -------------------------------------

-Electrum will generate new addresses as you use them, until it hits the `gap limit`_.
+Dash Electrum will generate new addresses as you use them, until it hits the `gap limit`_.

 If you need to pre-generate more addresses, you can do so by typing wallet.create_new_address() in the console.
 This command will generate